 I am an illustrator and professor living and working in Brooklyn, NY.
+I am a tenured Assistant Professor at City Tech (CUNY), and have been teaching in the Communication Design Department since 2010.
 I have been drawing since I could hold a crayon and do my best to draw every single day.
-Current projects include #drawingthenews, Sharkary vs Tsunami Crab, The Long Shadows, and Tidewater: My Life and Death in the Negro American Baseball League.
+Current projects include #drawingthenews, Sharkary vs Tsunami Crab, The Long Shadows, and The ABC's of Ultimate.

-I have worked as an illustrator doing product development for licensed goods, a designer in the exhibition department at the American Museum of Natural History, and a digital retoucher for international ad campaigns for clients like Maybelline and Redken, as well as being the in-house retoucher for SPIN Magazine for nearly four years.
-I now work as an Assistant Professor at City Tech (CUNY) and an illustrator.
+In my career I have worked as an illustrator at a product development company creating licensed goods, a designer in the exhibition department at the American Museum of Natural History, and a digital retoucher for international ad campaigns for clients such as Maybelline and Redken, in addition to being the in-house retoucher for SPIN Magazine for nearly four years.

 When I was a kid I spent so much time at the local comic store that my father told me I should ask them for a job.
 I'm not sure if he was joking or not but I did and sure enough they had me organize their back room a few hours a week in exchange for $15 of credit at the store.
 I was 12, and to me that meant $15 worth of free comics, since I spent all the time could at the store anyway.